zagoli/capacitated-mapd/README.md

 $ make
 ```

-Obviously, you can use a different generator, such as Ninja.
+Obviously, you can use a different generator, such as Ninja, which is much faster!
 If you wish to install the executable in the [bin/]() directory you can alternatively do the following:

 ```